 |Tasmania||Partially open||All states and territories, except Sydney's northern beaches and Greater Sydney.||All eligible visitors must complete a G2G pass||Tasmania Government website|

 |Victoria||Partially open||All states and territories, except select areas of NSW.||All visitors need to apply for a permit||Victoria Government website|

 |Western Australia||Partially open||Open to all states and territories except NSW and Victoria.||All visitors must present a G2G pass||Western Australia Government website|

 Key domestic border opening dates

 Borders to Victoria are closed due to rising COVID-19 cases.
-If you enter Victoria you will likely have to quaratine when your return home.
-Most states and territories have also closed their borders to NSW and the ACT due to the pandemic.
+If you enter Victoria you will likely have to quarantine when you return home.

 Future border openings and closures for other states, territories and destinations that have been announced are below:

 - 6pm on 18 January: Victoria removes travel restrictions on Greater Sydney, Blue Mountains and Wollongong regions that are NOT in the red zone.
 Current red zone localities are Blacktown City, Burwood, Canada Bay City, Canterbury-Bankstown, Cumberland, Fairfield City, Inner West, Liverpool City, Parramatta City and Strathfield Municipality.

 Previous key dates for domestic travel

 - 3pm on 12 January: Travel restrictions from NSW to Canberra reduced to 11 local government areas.
 These are Northern Beaches, Blacktown, Burwood, Canada Bay, Canterbury-Bankstown, Cumberland, Fairfield, Inner West, Liverpool, Parramatta and Strathfield.